SweetysimA/Sharing-Books/README.md

 Below are the steps involved in an iterative model for sharing books among readers-

-## 1. Identifying Requirements:
+## 1. Requirements:
       •	Gather initial requirements for the book-sharing platform.
 This may involve discussions with stakeholders, potential users, and other relevant parties.
-      •	Define the basic features and functionalities expected from the platform, such as user registration, book cataloging, search capabilities, user reviews, and sharing          options.
+      •	Define the basic features and functionalities expected from the platform, such as user registration, book cataloging, search capabilities, user reviews, and sharing          options

 ## 2. Planning the Iterations:
       •	Break down the overall development into a series of smaller iterations.
 Each iteration should deliver a working and potentially deployable subset of the complete             book-sharing platform.